 A felony DUI conviction that caused injury to others can lead the prosecutor to ask for up to three years in state prison, with another year added for every victim.
 If anyone was seriously injured, a Great Bodily Injury enhancement may apply that could increase time in prison by another three years.
 A conviction for a felony DUI could also count as a strike under the state’s Three Strikes law.
 Follow the appropriate links to learn more about GBI (Great Bodily Injury) and the Three Strikes law.

-In any case, in addition to the felony DUI conviction, which may carry heavy fines, the cost of restitution of any damages caused, the cost of medical care for you and anyone affected by the accident and possible punitive damages can be exorbitant.
-If you have any additional questions, please contact our San Diego Criminal Lawyer for a free consultation 619-258-8888.
+In any case, in addition to the felony DUI conviction that may carry heavy fines, the cost of restitution of any damages caused, the cost of medical care for you and anyone affected by the accident, and possible punitive damages can be exorbitant.
+If you have any additional questions, please contact our San Diego Criminal Lawyer for a free consultation at (619) 258-8888.